hack-earth/swift-earth/README.md

 * Predict some upcoming edits.
 This could be
   * the next token,
   * upcoming tokens that resolve all nearby compiler errors,
-  * or a replacement for selected text that resolves all nearby compiler errors.
+  * or a replacement for selected text that retains some of those existing fragments while resolving all nearby compiler errors.